"

 Use the Pythagorean Theorem to find the length of the leg.

-A right triangle is shown.
-The right angle is marked with a box.
-The side across from the right angle is labeled as 17.
-One of the sides touching the right angle is labeled as 15, the other is labeled “b”.
+A right triangle with the side across from the right angle of 17.
+One of the sides touching the right angle is 15, the other is “b”.

 Show Solution